MediciHouse07/Learning_Records/Book_CSR_CoporateFinance_1.md

 ## 4/10

+2023/04/05

+- residual income, is also called economic profit

 2023/04/04

 - NOPAT should compare with WACC times total capital
 - profitable from accounting poing of view debtor, not profitable from economic point of view shareholder; thus it doesn't create shareholder value
 - Both net income and NOPAT are not a good measure to measure the shareholder value creation, thus we have residual income

+## 5/10

+2023/04/05

+- residual income is either NI-equity time cost of equity or NOPAT-capital times cost of capital
+- define ROC=NOPAT/Capital
+- economic profit=accounting profit - required by providers